Thomson Reserve Review 2026: The Cheapest RCR Land of the 2026 Cohort

 Floor plans (pending release at Sep/Oct 2026 preview)

-What is confirmed today: total unit count (1,268), 4 by 21-storey plus 2 by 30-storey block configuration, side-gate access to Upper Thomson MRT, estimated unit sizes per main unit type.
+What is known today: total unit count (1,268), the 6-block configuration (4 by 21-storey plus 2 by 30-storey), side-gate access to Upper Thomson MRT, and the nine-type unit ladder with indicative sizes and entry prices (in the Layout section above).

 What is NOT yet public, releases at the Sep/Oct 2026 preview: